SecondRobotics/SecondWebsite/README.md

 Feel free to contribute to the project!
 Fork this repository, commit your changes, then submit a pull request for your contributions to be reviewed.
 Alternatively, you may submit and issue to report a bug or suggestion.
 [See our current to-do list here.](https://github.com/SecondRobotics/SecondWebsite/projects/1)

-SecondWebsite is primarily developed by Brennan Bibic and Nicholas Bottone.
-You can read about all Second staff on the website.
+SecondWebsite is primarily developed by [BrennanB](https://github.com/BrennanB), [roboteer5291](https://github.com/roboteer5291), and [NicholasBottone](https://github.com/NicholasBottone).
+You can read about the entire Second Robotics staff team [here](https://secondrobotics.org/staff/).

 ###### Simulator Excitement Coronavirus Oof New Decade